 My kids have a few Scanimation books.
 These books add animation to the pages while flipping pages using an animation technique called Kinegrams.
 I had no idea how they worked, or even what a Kinegram was until one of the books fell apart (after much abuse!) and I did some investigation.

-In the books, the animated image is composed of an image which is built in the following way:
+The animated image is composed of an image which is built in the following way (pseudocode):

 For each X in range 0 to WIDTH: frame = FRAMES[X % count(FRAMES)] temp = copy a 1xHEIGHT pixel rectangle from frame at (X, 0) copy temp to (X, 0) in the OUTPUT